Aquarium Field Trips

 6th Grade – Microorganisms

-Observe the organisms you can’t see without a microscope!
 Learn how microorganisms range from simple to complex and find out how the smallest things can affect people and nature in unexpected ways.
+Students are given the opportunity to see real preserved specimens under a microscope.
+They look at several species, identify them, and determine if they are harmful or helpful to humans.

 7th-12th – Symbiotic Relationships